tonethar/IGME-330-Master/notes/node-and-web-services.md

  **1) How to install Node.js and the Node Package Manager (npm)**

-- **Note: Mac OS users will often be required to have `sudo` typed at the beginning of any commands whenever they are installing applications or packages.**
+- ***Important Note: Mac OS users will often be required to have `sudo` typed at the beginning of any commands whenever they are installing applications or packages.***

 - You could install Node.js with **nvm** (the *Node Version Manager*) like this: